bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Bagrat**](mevic_gods/bagrat.md) is the god of Orange, heat, and agriculture.
 * [**Pagram**](mevic_gods/pagram.md) is the god of Yellow, order, and civilization.

 **Oric Gods**, _godtrees_, or _gods of flesh_, were the first trees in the world.
 Each was born of a seed during the _First Communion_<!-- TODO.
 Link. -->, planted by their corresponding mevic god.
-Most of them have died, either in The Schism<!-- TODO.
-LINK. --> or in The Penance<!-- TODO.
+Most of them have died, either in the Schism<!-- TODO.
+LINK. --> or in the Penance<!-- TODO.
 Link. -->.

-* [**Tek**](godtrees/tek.md), an inmense banyan and parent to the [barkskin](../kins/barkskin.md), is the tree of Matevos.
+* [**Tek**](godtrees/tek.md), an immense banyan and parent to the [barkskin](../kins/barkskin.md), is the tree of Matevos.
 * [**Et**](godtrees/et.md), a blue birch and parent to [humes](../kins/hume.md), was the tree of Febrid.
-* [**Tol**](godtrees/tol.md) was another birch that sprouted from the stump of Et, and is the parent of [oths](../kins/oth.md).
+* [**Tol**](godtrees/tol.md) was another birch that sprouted from the stump of Et and is the parent of [oths](../kins/oth.md).
 * [**Uld**](godtrees/uld.md), a kapok of striking height, was the tree of Fusine.
 * [**Kan**](godtrees/kan.md), a plant unique in Yuadrem, was the tree of Vahan.
 * [**Om**](godtrees/om.md), a vigorous juniper and parent of the [imates](../kins/imate.md), is the tree of Bagrat.
 * [**Ur**](godtrees/ur.md), a yellow fir, was the tree of Pagram.

-**Illuminants**, or _tovasic gods_ ("second god" in old avshenese), are mortals selected by the gods to conduct pheter.
-They attain godhood through a ritual of ascension, and generally move on to become the protagonists of legends.
-They become deities after death, watching over the world along the mevic gods from their kingdom in the Ring of Color<!-- TODO.
+**Illuminants**, or _tovasic gods_ ("second gods" in old avshenese), are mortals selected by the gods to conduct pheter.
+They attain godhood through a ritual of ascension and generally move on to become the protagonists of legends.
+They become deities after death, watching over the world along with the mevic gods from their kingdom in the Ring of Color<!-- TODO.
 Link. -->.

 * **The God-Suzerain Olag**<!-- TODO.
 Link. -->, perhaps the most important of the tovasic gods, was the suzerain of the Seven Kingdoms of the Sea<!-- TODO.
 Link. -->.
 They died in the Night of the Four Colors<!-- TODO.
 Link. -->, and now rule in death alongside Febrid.
 * **The Immortal Queen Elña** was the ruler of the Kingdom of Iron<!-- TODO.
 Link. -->, in the far south of the world.
-After death, she is now the goddess of tradition and the forest, and is sometimes found in the form of a white deer, watching over the descendants of the irds under her care.
+After death, she is now the goddess of tradition and the forest and is sometimes found in the form of a white deer, watching over the descendants of the irds under her care.
 * **Nikoleta, the Pilgrim** was... **TODO**.
 * **Anush** **TODO**. <!-- TODO.
 Currently alive, in fesh. -->
 * **Do Zazuzu** **TODO**. <!-- TODO.
 Currently alive, in fesh. -->